triumfmlutils/start_tf/README.md

 # start_tf
-scripts to launch tf container and start the jupyter notebook
+scripts to launch tf container and start the jupyter notebook on ml1 machine